fishram/Akari/README.md

 ## Features
 - Graphical User Interface: Developed using JavaFX for an intuitive user experience.
-- *ultiple Puzzles Levels: Catering to both beginners and advanced players.
+- Multiple Puzzles Levels: Catering to both beginners and advanced players.

 ## Light Up Rules
 - Place bulbs on the grid to illuminate all the empty squares